History of PlayStation in Timeline

 November 2024: PlayStation 5 Pro Release

-In November 2024, the PlayStation 5 Pro was released.
+The PlayStation 5 Pro was released in November 2024.
 It features three main upgrades over the base PS5 model: a GPU that was about 45% faster than the base PS5 GPU, the inclusion of an image upscaling technology called PlayStation Spectral Super Resolution (PSSR), and an increase of internal storage to 2 TB.
+Games are able to take advantage of the improved graphical performance if programmed for it, with about 50 games ready to use this feature at launch.

 PlayStation 5 Pro Console